How to stop stress causing weight gain

 Fortunately, the dangers that caused these responses throughout human evolution are in today’s day and age quite a rare occurrence.
 However, even as modern day human beings our prehistoric brains still perceive the stressors of a modern-day world as mortal threats, and therefore our hormones respond accordingly.

 So, if we are eliciting a largely unnecessary stress response as a result of our normal everyday life, this can have detrimental effects to our health both in the short and long-term.
 The release of glucose from the liver as a result of increased cortisol levels, can simply happen from unwanted events such as receiving an unwanted bill or an uncomfortable discussion with a colleague.
-This glucose may not be needed to keep us “from imminent danger” however our body now craves high caloric or comfort foods that we don’t necessarily need!
+This glucose isn’t needed to keep us “from imminent danger” however, our body now craves high caloric or comfort foods that we don’t necessarily need!

 Connecting the dots now?